Determinants of island ecological complexity in the context of global change

 Significance of the Project

-The project will represent a major breakthrough towards understanding the effects of global change on these valuable ecosystems, of great relevance to both theoretical ecologists and applied conservationists.
+The project will represent a major breakthrough towards understanding the effects of global change on these valuable ecosystems, which is of great relevance to both theoretical ecologists and applied conservationists.

 Financiële details & Tijdlijn